Table of Contents

 - 12 Final Thoughts

 Did you encounter a motor vehicle accident like a rear-end impact or a T-bone accident?
 As a result, do you have neck or back pain?
 Consult a physician immediately.
 You might have sustained an annular tear, possibly in the neck or back.
 Neglecting it will make you regret it forever.

 Before analyzing what an annular tear is and how it occurs, we should be familiar with our spine and spinal cord structure.
 The spine, the backbone of our body, is made of 33 small bones (vertebrae) stacked up on one the other.
 It is the junction of our muscular and skeletal systems.
 Our spine protects the spinal cord or the nerves going through the spinal canal to the brain from various body parts.
 The spine ensures the flexible movement of our body.
 To move smoothly and friction-free, cushion-like spinal discs between the vertebral fragments help.

 The intervertebral disks or spinal discs are soft and gel-like to act as shock absorbers when our body moves or sways.
 These discs have a ring-like outer structure called annulus fibrosus with a soft inner part known as nucleus pulposus.
 When the multi-layered annulus fibrosus undergoes wear and tear or trauma, an annular tear occurs.

-Let’s plunge into the causes and symptoms of annular tears and assay how they can be cured.
+Let’s plunge into the causes and symptoms of annulus fibrosus tears and assay how they can be cured.
 We’ll also see what to do if you sustain annular torsion in auto accidents.

 Annular Tear and Annular Fissure

 An annular tear is also called an annular fissure in general.
 However, the two terms have slight differences.
 Old age or repetitive stress wears out the annular fibrosus and results in the annular fissure.
 Whereas annular tears can occur due to repetitive motion, aging as well as trauma to the spine.